txiong000/Lambda-Treasure-Hunt/README.md

 }
 ```

+## Status, Inventory

+You can change your name once you find the name changer using the following command:

+`
+curl -X POST -H 'Authorization: Token 7a375b52bdc410eebbc878ed3e58b2e94a8cb607' -H "Content-Type: application/json" -d '{"name":"[NEW NAME]"}' https://lambda-treasure-hunt.herokuapp.com/api/adv/change_name/
+`

 ## Mystery

 The island is constantly evolving and full of mysteries.
 As time passes and you explore the map, you will discover ancient clues and artifacts which will lead to greater power and riches.